And & End

-And & End is the sixth extended play by South Korean girl group T-ara, which was released on September 11, 2014 by Core Contents Media.
+And & End is the sixth extended play by South Korean girl group T-ara, which was released on September 11, 2014, by Core Contents Media.
+It featured "Sugar Free" as the lead single.

 Release

 On August 6, 2014, it was revealed that the group would be returning with a new album the following month, with their label later confirming a mid-September release date.
-The title track, "Sugar Free", is an electronic dance music (EDM)-inspired song of the big room genre and was produced by Shinsadong Tiger, who had worked with the group on previous releases including "Roly-Poly", "Lovey-Dovey", and "Number 9", and Beom & Nang.
-Core Contents Media released a stand-alone single of "Sugar-Free" on 24 September 2014.
-The stand-alone single featured the "BigRoom Version" of Sugar-Free as well as various remixes of the single.
-The "BigRoom Version" was promoted as the primary version of "Sugar Free" and released to media outlets and radio.
+The title track, "Sugar Free", is an electronic dance music (EDM)-inspired song of the Big room genre and was produced by Shinsadong Tiger, who had worked with the group on previous releases including "Roly-Poly", "Lovey-Dovey", and "Number 9", and Beom & Nang.